Jahno-Bart/CS-Notes/README.md

 # Computer Science Notes

-These are my personal notes on various CS topics (algorithms, OS, networks, etc.).
+These are our personal notes on various CS topics (algorithms, OS, networks, etc.) for AQA A-Level computer science.
-I’m sharing them so my friends and others can use them for studying.
+I’m sharing them so our friends and others can use them for studying.

 > ⚠️ These notes may contain mistakes — use at your own discretion!